econofai · a Learn For Everybody field guide LFE Library econforeverybody.com ↗ Updated 7 August 2026

 Korinek & Lockwood · NBER w34873, 2026

 The careful framework behind the token-tax section: stock vs flow, and Diamond–Mirrlees as the spine — tax output, not the intermediate input.
+The steel line people quote is not in this paper; for that, see their Brookings piece.

 The choices